ccasbre27/Konnichiwa/README.md

 ![](path/bintree_plain_tuple_2.png?raw=true)

 At the end I decided not to add it at a deepest level but I just wanted to mention it because it took me some hours.
+TODO: to validate the input.

 ### Functionality
 I take always the first value of the node because it will be the id, at least a node should have the id.
 After that I verify if the value at position 1 (left node) and 2(right node)